The

 7th-level Swarm Keeper Conclave feature

-You can compel your swarm to carry you in unnatural ways.
-You gain a climbing speed equal to your walking speed, and you can climb sheer surfaces and upside down on ceilings without having to make an ability check.
-While climbing in this way, you are surrounded by your swarm of vermin.
+Your swarm surrounds you and enhances your abilities.
+You gain a climbing speed equal to your walking speed, and you can also climb difficult, sheer surfaces and upside down on ceilings without an ability check.

 Greater Swarm